How do I work with team members located in different parts of the world?

 I want to work effectively with team members located in different parts of the world.
 How do I ensure that location, time difference, culture and beliefs and personality will not affect my work with the team?

-Whether you team members are across town or across the world, creating a Communication Plan fits the build.
-Your communication plan includes (but not limited to):
+Whether your team members are across town or across the world, creating a Communication Plan fits the build.
+Your communication plan includes but is not limited to:

-1) A directory of your significant members, preferred method of communication, telephone numbers, email addresses, skype id, Time Zones, etc
+1) A directory of your significant members, a preferred method of communication, telephone numbers, email addresses, skype id, time zones, etc.

 2) How you plan to convey regular Status information (daily meetings, weekly meetings, emails, phone calls, etc)

 3) How you plan to convey Critical or High Priority information (phone call? text?)

 4) Your Service Agreement or Response time expectations (respond by EOD, within 1 business day, within 2 hours).